syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 ## ColumnSizer.LastColumnFill

-When the `SfDataGrid.ColumnSizer` is `LastColumnFill`, the column width of the `GridColumns` are adjusted with respect to `SfDataGrid.DefaultColumnWidth` property.
+When the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) is [LastColumnFill](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.ColumnSizer.html), the column width of the `GridColumns` are adjusted with respect to `SfDataGrid.DefaultColumnWidth` property.
 In case if the columns does not fill the entire view space, then the last column’s width fills the unoccupied space in the view.

 {% highlight c# %}
 dataGrid.ColumnSizer = ColumnSizer.LastColumnFill;